 Disclaimer: Our response is not formal legal advice and does not create an attorney-client relationship.
 It is generic legal information based on the very limited information provided.
 Do not rely upon the information in our response, or anywhere else on this site, when deciding the proper course of a legal matter.
 Always get a personalized case review from a local attorney.

-There are few things which hurt more than a burn.
+There are few things that hurt more than a burn.
 Yes, you do have a claim for actual damages and pain and suffering.
 Determining who will be responsible for paying that claim will be your next step.

 You are already at a stage where an insurance company is calling.
 It is important to identify which insurance company is attempting to contact you.
 It could be the insurance company representing the forum where you sustained your injury, or it could be the insurance company representing the folks who were putting on the event.